Relations between China and Japan

 A typical street scene in Toyko.
 October 2006.
 Image by xlibber available under a Creative Commons license .

 It is only with the long view of history that the future of relations between the countries can be predicted.
 There continue to be flare-ups between the countries at a local level, it should be remembered that some people still have bitter memories of suffering under Japanese occupation.
-In April 2012 a long running dispute over the ownership of the Diaoyu Islands (named Senkaku by the Japanese) flared up, souring relations and with some military posturing.
+In April 2012 a long running dispute over the ownership of the Diaoyu Islands (named Senkaku by the Japanese) flared up, souring relations and leading to some military posturing.
 The United States maintains military bases in Japan (USFJ ) from where it carries out surveillance missions over North Korea and China.

 A similar perspective can be put on the relationship of Britain and mainland Europe, there is continued debate about British relations with Europe after Brexit and still a British distrust of European motives.
 Now that China has outstripped Japan in economic power it is unclear whether China's military power will resist calls for the righting of long held grievances.